 The Coolidge’s theatre owners pride themselves on offering the best film presentation around, so when they embarked on a major upgrade

-of their cinema sound and projection automation systems, they chose BL&S for the job.
+of their cinema sound and projection automation systems, they chose Boston Light & Sound® (BL&S) for the job.
 Installing equipment to support such diverse product can be challenging; each theatre had two projectors, so the automation systems and sound systems required customization.

 The BL&S team installed and tuned state-of-the-art Dolby cinema sound systems in both theatres, enabling the Coolidge to present a wide variety of product and support live performances.
 Finally, they installed custom automation systems, enabling a projectionist to automatically run both theatres.